 We intend to use the net proceeds from the sale of the securities for general corporate purposes, including, without limitation, making acquisitions of assets, businesses or securities, share repurchases, repayment of debt, capital expenditures and for working capital.
 We have not reserved or allocated the net proceeds for any specific purpose and our management will have considerable discretion in applying the net proceeds.
-We may use the remaining net proceeds for purposes that do not result in any increase in our market value or improve our results of operations or that impair our ability to meet our commitments to holders of our preferred stock or debt securities.
+We may use the remaining net proceeds for purposes that do not result in any increase in our market value or improve our results of operations.